erikw/restic-automatic-backup-scheduler/README.md

    * `/etc/restic/pw.txt` - Contains the password to be used by restic to encrypt the repository files.
 Should be different than your B2 password!
    * `/etc/restic/_global.env` - Global environment variables.
    * `/etc/restic/default.env` - Profile specific environment variables (multiple profiles can be defined by copying to `/etc/restic/something.env`).
+   * `/etc/restic/backup_exclude` - List of file patterns to ignore.
+This will trim down your backup size and the speed of the backup a lot when done properly!
 1. Initialize remote repo as described [below](#3-initialize-remote-repo)
 1. Run backup using Systemd, and enable it for starting with the system:
    ```console